infinum/ios-collar/README.md

 ## CocoaPods

 Collar is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your `Podfile`:

 ```ruby
 pod 'Collar'